Web Deployment of Genomics Machine Learning Models Using Flask Web Framework

 _true or false

-def get_dna_class(dna_sequence_type, *dna_sequence_data):
+"""def get_dna_class(dna_sequence_type, *dna_sequence_data):

 """define what type of DNA sequence data fram for single and multiple DNA sequence classification